Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 You’ll need:

-• 1¾ cups all-purpose flour
+• 1¾ cups of all-purpose flour

-• 1½ teaspoons vanilla extract
+• 1½ teaspoons of vanilla extract

 • ¼ teaspoon of salt

-• 1½ cups mini semi-sweet chocolate chips
+• 1½ cups of mini semi-sweet chocolate chips

 BUTTER: You can opt for regular salted butter or unsalted butter if you prefer.

-CHOCOLATE CHIPS: Any kind of chocolate chips will work for your dough.
+CHOCOLATE CHIPS: Any kind of chocolate chip will work for your dough.
 You can switch it up every time you make this recipe.
-Some ideas are white chocolate chips, dark chocolate, butterscotch, peanut butter, or milk chocolate chips.

-SPRINKLES: Everything is better with sprinkles and this would be a fun recipe to add a few rainbow sprinkles to the mix.
+SPRINKLES: Everything is better with sprinkles, and this would be a fun recipe to add a few rainbow sprinkles to the mix.

 FLOUR: You could opt for a different type of flour in this recipe.
 Try almond flour or whole wheat flour as a great alternative.

 STEP ONE: In order to kill any possible bacteria that may be present in the uncooked flour, it is recommended that the flour be “heat-treated”.
-To do this, line a baking sheet with parchment paper, evenly spread the flour over the parchment paper, and bake at 300°F for 5 to 7 minutes.

 OUR RECIPE DEVELOPER SAYS